-Completion of Grade 10 minimum is required.
+Completion of Grade 10 or BTSD Level III minimum is required.
 However, Grade 12 standing could be very advantageous towards future promotions.
 Must have good health and a willingness to work.
 A recent chest x-ray is compulsory.
 Work experience will be considered at all times.